fradeleo/scraper_jobindex/README.md

 # scraper_jobindex
-A scraper for the Danish Job Bank JobIndex.dk
+A scraper for the Danish Job Bank www.jobindex.dk